Dr. Or Aleksandrowicz lab

 The Big Data in Architectural Research Lab conducts multidisciplinary research related to architecture and urban environments based on the collection and analysis of big data.
-The lab is capable of collection, processing, and analysis of physical, spatial, functional, visual, and semantic data.
-The equipment includes: mobile meteorological stations, shortwave and longwave radiometers, advanced photography and recording equipment, a high-capacity scanner for printed media, reproduction equipment, high-capacity computers and storage servers, and a wide variety of software used for data collection and analysis, performance simulations, and media processing.
+The lab is capable of collecting, processing, and analysing physical, spatial, functional, visual, and semantic data.
+The equipment includes mobile meteorological stations, shortwave and longwave radiometers, advanced photography and recording equipment, a high-capacity scanner for printed media, reproduction equipment, high-capacity computers and storage servers, and a wide variety of software used for data collection and analysis, performance simulations, and media processing.

 Although these data types are produced according to different research procedures that stem from separate fields of knowledge, the distinction that exists in contemporary architectural research is artificial, and indicates the limitations of traditional research methods, rather than inherent features of the research field itself.